Asilkin1/student-feedback/README.md

 ### User roles:

 ### Professor
 - [x] Register / Login as Professor
+A simple form for registration/login
 - [x] Create a class with multiple sections
 - [x] Edit a class
 - [x] Delete a class